 Mission in Ireland

 "On 1 August 2017 I commenced full time work as an Evangelist with TFM and Seagoe Parish Church, Portadown, Northern Ireland.
-Roger and I continue to pursue mission opportunities across the island and are working towards partnering with churches and Dioceses to see lives won for God’s Kingdom.
+Roger Murphy, TFM's associate evangelist, and I continue to pursue mission opportunities across the island and are working towards partnering with churches and Dioceses to see lives won for God’s Kingdom.

 At Seagoe Church I am tasked with working and bringing the Good News of Jesus to an estate in the area called Killicomaine.
 It is my passion to build relationships with unchurched individuals and have the enormous pleasure of sharing the best news ever conceived with them!"